maxravel/JSsketches/readme.md

 #sketches of JavaScript
-to do: start using quokka
+start using quokka done;
+to do: work on console.log scope;
+to do: loops;